Yujie-WANG/Published-Codes-Yujie-WANG/README.md

 To make it easy for readers to locate the models, the projects are named by the rule of Year-Author-Journal-FirstTitleWord.
 "TBD" means to be determined for unpublished codes.

 # Projects
-* 2016-Sperry-NewPhytologist-Pragmatic : A model to combine the VCs of root, stem, and leaf into an integrated tree VC
+* 2016-Sperry-NewPhytologist-Pragmatic : Combine the VCs of root, stem, and leaf into an integrated tree VC
-* 2015-Wang-PlantPhysiology-Stem : A model to determine the bubble pressure in conduits of recently cavitated stem
+* 2015-Wang-PlantPhysiology-Stem : Determine the bubble pressure in conduits of recently cavitated stem from two points
-* 2015-Wang-PlantPhysiology-Studies : A model to determine the bubble pressure in conduits of recently cavitated stem
+* 2015-Wang-PlantPhysiology-Studies : Determine the bubble pressure in conduits of recently cavitated stem from a curve

 # TBD
-* TBD-1 : Simple model of how bubble pressure impacts hydraulic conductivity measurements
+* TBD-Wang-TBD-Bubble : How bubble pressure impacts hydraulic conductivity measurements
+* TBD-Wang-TBD-GcError : Computing Gc error from leaf anatomical parameters